francescofaustinogreco/VC_Practicas/P1/README.md

 We experimented by enhancing the red channel and reducing the intensity of green and blue.

 ### 4. Brightest and Darkest Pixels
-From each video frame converted to grayscale, the brightest and darkest pixels were found.
+From an image the brightest and darkest pixels were found.
-We then drew colored circles on those positions.
+We then drew colored circles on that positions.
 The same idea was later extended to detect the brightest/darkest 8x8 regions.

 ### 5. Pop Art Effect